Azure/azure-functions-sql-extension/README.md

   - Java: Issue is tracked [here](https://github.com/Azure/azure-functions-java-worker/issues/683).
   - PowerShell: The workaround is to use the `$TriggerMetadata[$keyName]` to retrieve the query property - an example can be found [here](https://github.com/Azure/azure-functions-sql-extension/blob/main/samples/samples-powershell/AddProductParams/run.ps1).
 Issue is tracked [here](https://github.com/Azure/azure-functions-powershell-worker/issues/895).
   - Python: The workaround is to use `parse_qs` - an example can be found [here](https://github.com/Azure/azure-functions-sql-extension/blob/main/samples/samples-python/AddProductParams/__init__.py).
 Issue is tracked [here](https://github.com/Azure/azure-functions-python-worker/issues/894).

-### Input Bindings
-- For Java Functions using Output bindings against a table with columns of data types 'DATETIME', 'DATETIME2', or 'SMALLDATETIME', use java.util.Date type to ensure the datetime is formatted correctly.

 ### Trigger Bindings
 - Trigger bindings will exhibit undefined behavior if the SQL table schema gets modified while the user application is running, for example, if a column is added, renamed or deleted or if the primary key is modified or deleted.
 In such cases, restarting the application should help resolve any errors.